gurb/SaveWord/PRIVACY_POLICY.md

 If you have found a security vulnerability in the application that was not noticed by me, you can report it to me via my e-mail address.
 I can try to solve the issue quickly.

+I may update our Privacy Policy from time to time.
+Thus, you are advised to review this page periodically for any changes.
+I will notify you of any changes by posting the new Privacy Policy on this page.

 Gürbüz Uğurgül
 Republic of Türkiye
 gurbuzugurgul@gmail.com